drissamri/beautiful-jekyll/_posts/2017-01-16-trusting-lets-encrypt-java.md

  - Certificate
 ---

-You are trying to make a HTTP call to an HTTPS endpoint, that is using `Let's Encrypt` certificate in Java.
+You are trying to make a HTTP call to an HTTPS endpoint, that is using `Let's Encrypt` certificate, in Java.
 This example is using Spring's RestTemplate, but this could be plain old Java, OkHttp or any other HTTP client implementation:

 ```java
  @RunWith(SpringRunner.class)